RockPiryt/NBP_API/README.md

 # NBP_API

-REST_API to query data from the Narodowy Bank Polski's public APIs and return relevant information from them.
+This API allows us to query data from the Narodowy Bank Polski's public APIs and return relevant information from them.

 ## Table of Contents